Sebastian is a small beach town on Florida’s east coast, along the famous US Highway 1.

 The Sebastian Inlet wave is one of the most famous waves in surfing history, and it produced some of the world’s best surfers.
 The wave itself has a fascinating story.

-The waves at Sebastian Inlet are good, but they used to be legendary.
-It was a man-made wave — it was created by accident, and eventually ruined by accident.
+The waves at Sebastian Inlet are good today, but they used to be even better.

 The jetty changes altered the beach water flow pattern, which accidentally created a sandbar.
 That sandbar created one of the best surfing spots in Florida.